-The BHA will market the homeownership option on its website and through regular communications to families.
+The BHA's Section 8 Homeownership program is generally limited to First-Time Homeowners who are currently Participants in the Section 8 Tenant-Based Program.
 At the initial briefing of Section 8 Participant Families, the BHA will inform the Participant Family of the homeownership option.
 Family participation in the Homeownership program is voluntary.
-However, tThe BHA may limit the number of homeownership program families.

-All s, and there are statutory Family eligibility requirements such as a minimum level of income and a history of full-time employment.
+However, the BHA may limit the number of homeownership families, and there are statutory Family eligibility requirements such as a minimum level of income and a history of full-time employment.
 (The employment history requirement is not applicable to Elderly and Disabled families, and there is a modified income requirement for Elderly and Disabled families.)

-The BHA has chosen to require participation in the Family Self Sufficiency (FSS) program as a criterion for eligibility unless the Family qualifies for a waiver.
+The BHA has chosen to require participation in the Family Self-Sufficiency (FSS) program as a criterion for eligibility unless the Family qualifies for a waiver.
 See also section 14.3.
 Participation in the FSS Program is open to all Section 8 Participants.
-Requests for an exception to the FSS requirement will be evaluated on a case by case basis.
+Requests for an exception to the FSS requirement will be evaluated on a case-by-case basis.
 Families requesting a waiver must meet all other eligibility criteria, including income and employment requirements.
 Participation in the FSS Program may also be waived if necessary as a Reasonable Accommodation for a Disabled Person.